Blendify/blender-manual/blender_docs/manual/modeling/surfaces/editing.rst

 .. note::

-   Trying to duplicate several valid "sub-grids" (even being single points) at once won't work; you'll have to do it one after the other...
+   Trying to duplicate several valid "sub-grids" (even being single points) at once won't work; you will have to do it one after the other...

 Deleting Elements